freiburgermsu/PDIpy/README.rst

    :target: https://pepy.tech/project/pdipy
    :alt: Downloads

 Antibiotic resistance is developing medical crisis that is projected to surpass cancer in annual deaths by mid-21st century.
-Photodynamic Inactivation (PDI) is a promising treatment method that escapes resistance evolution and may be an essential technology to hamper the growing threat of resistant pathogens; however, the requisite rate of research to mitigate the somber projections of resistant pathogens requires computational tools that can improve experimental design and efficiency in developing PDI treatments.
+Photodynamic Inactivation (PDI) is a promising treatment method that escapes resistance evolution and may be an essential technology to hamper the growing threat of resistant pathogens.
+The requisite rate of research to mitigate these somber projections requires computational tools that can improve and expedite experimental research in developing PDI treatments.

-`PDIpy <https://pypi.org/project/pdipy/>`_ is offered to fulfill this role as the first API that simulates PDI biochemistry.
-PDIpy accepts user inputs of an experimental system and calculates parameters that are implemented into a `Tellurium <https://tellurium.readthedocs.io/en/latest/walkthrough.html>`_ kinetic system and visually expressed.
-Post-processing of the simulation data is supported with a built-in function, and the simulation contents can be exported for external post-processing at the discretion of the user.
-The directory of the `PDIpy GitHub <https://github.com/freiburgermsu/pdipy>`_ articulates a few case studies of replicating experimental data in Jupyter Notebooks.
+`PDIpy <https://pypi.org/project/pdipy/>`_ is offered as the first comprehensive software of PDI to fulfill this by simulating PDI biochemistry from a chemical kinetics model.
+PDIpy accepts user inputs of an experimental system, executes a `Tellurium <https://tellurium.readthedocs.io/en/latest/walkthrough.html>`_ kinetic system, and expresses and exports the results through CSV spreadsheets and SVG images.
+Post-processing of the simulation data is further supported with a function that parses the based upon user parameters.
+The examples directory of the `PDIpy GitHub <https://github.com/freiburgermsu/pdipy>`_ exemplifies PDIpy through replicating experimental observations.
 Users and developers are encouraged to critique and improve PDIpy, as an open-source library, through `GitHub issues <https://github.com/freiburgermsu/pdipy/issues>`_.

 ____________